 Bentgrass spreads by stolons which connect and root at internodes.
 The dense mat it produces has shallow roots and fine, bluish-green foliage.
 This makes it an attractive and resilient turfgrass, able to withstand foot traffic and frequent mowing.

 Bentgrass in lawns in the south is considered an interfering weed, but it is a useful species for cool zone lawns.
 The grass requires cool nighttime temperatures such as those found in the northern states and doesn’t produce well when evenings are warm.

 Types of Bentgrass

-When used in the cooler locations, bentgrass is a low maintenance, vigorous turfgrass with high water needs.
-In the south, it is a problem child, requiring constant water, mowing, fertilizer and pest management, especially in the summer months.
+When used in the cooler locations, bentgrass is a low-maintenance, vigorous turfgrass with high water needs.
+In the south it is a problem child, requiring constant watering, mowing, fertilizing, and pest management, especially in the summer months.

 Seeds or plugs are available for growing bentgrass, with seed establishment the most optimal method in the north and plugs for the south.
 Preparation of the turf bed is extremely important.
 Remove debris and rocks and rake out the bed to grade it and break up clods.
-Seed at a rate of 50 pounds per 1,000 square feet and then cover with a light dusting of sand mixed with compost.
+Seed at a rate of 50 pounds per 1,000 square feet (22.5 kg. per 93 sq. m.) and then cover with a light dusting of sand mixed with compost.
 Keep the area evenly moist until germination.

 Once the turf is established, apply a nitrogen fertilizer in early spring in the north and once monthly during October to May in the south.
-Follow with plentiful water and mow bentgrass no lower than ¼ inch for the best condition.
+Follow with plentiful water and mow bentgrass no lower than ¼ inch (0.5 cm.) for the best conditions.